Opinions can be expressed without opinion-showing language – but they often have it

 1. Sentences Starting with “it”

 The detailed grammar of this kind of sentence is analysed in the post 103.
-Using “It” for a Subsequent Verb.
-To indicate an opinion, one would mostly continue after it with is or seems plus an adjective (not an -ed verb) like possible, arguable, likely, feasible, tenable or reasonable, followed by that, like this:
+Postponed Subjects in “It” Sentences.
+To indicate an opinion, one would mostly continue after it with is or seems plus an adjective (not an -ed verb) like possible, probable, arguable, likely, feasible, tenable or reasonable, followed by that, like this:

 (g) It is arguable that India’s growth will accelerate.

-The adjective likely is particularly flexible, since it can also be used in a sentence without it (India’s growth is likely to accelerate).
+For more about possible in such sentences, see 181.
+Expressing Possibility.
+Likely is particularly flexible, since it can also be used without a starting it (India’s growth is likely to accelerate).
 The verb SEEM has some flexibility too, since it does not always need a following adjective: one can begin It seems that … .

 One other possibility after it is can be with certain reporting verbs, including said, stated, argued and maintained.
 An important point here is that the verb can be is essential: using is marks the opinion as someone else’s rather than one’s own (see 22.
 Multiple Speakers in a Text).
 Can be is also usable without it in combination with some as-requiring verbs, such as DEFINE, DESCRIBE and CLASSIFY (e.g. Acids can be defined as …).
 For more examples, see 162.
 The Language of Classification.

 2. “may” Combined with “but”